danielegirardi/lpdid/LPDID_CHANGELOG.md

 - **The clean-control condition is now stricter in presence of missing values, under `nonabsorbing()`.**
-  Under persistent non-absorbing treatment, a unit whose treatment status was *missing* at some future period inside the window was admitted as a clean control, even though it may have switched.
+  Under persistent non-absorbing treatment, a unit whose treatment status was *missing* at some future period inside the window was admitted as a clean control.
 It is now excluded.
-On a placebo design with sticky treatment and units going dark, this removes a spurious effect significant at *t* = 5.25.
-There is no option to restore the old behaviour: no assumption about the future can make an unobserved switch observable.

 - **An inverted pooled window is now refused.** A two-number argument given the wrong way round — `post_pooled(4 2)`, or `pre_pooled(5 2)` — previously ran and returned a (probably) incorrect